XingFramework/xing-book/tutorial/your_first_resource_projects.md

     }

 Notice how we are embedding the /projects/{:id} resources into the array in /projects.
 However, only a subset of the data is included.
 This won't be a problem, however: the frontend's resource layer, however, knows how to follow that ```self:``` link in each resource to fetch the complete version of the resource when necessary.
 In a Xing project, you can decide how much or how little of a related resource to embed -- usually to optimize the number of requests the frontend needs to make to retrieve important data.

+***A list resource in Xing includes an additional link called "template" that is an [RFC 6570](https://tools.ietf.org/html/rfc6570) URI Template for individual elements in the list.
+We'll return to what this template link is and how to generate it later***